Ethan-Roelf/SQL-Practice/README.md

 # SQL
 All SQL Practice I have done.

+**NB: Every query was written with the Database Engine Order Of Execution in consideration.
+You can therefore expect every query to be in its most optimized format**

 MOVIE_RENTAL_PROJECT TOPICS:
 - Joins